imperfectlink/KeyboardRenderKit/docs/source/properties.rst

 Denoise
 ----
 Denoising can be set here.
 I usually check the denoise on for viewport and set it to automatic.
 Set the start sample to 2 or more to keep your viewport responsive.
+Denoising for final render is also available in the compositor.

 Film Transparent
 ----